sdev2030/SAI-EVA7-Assignments/Assignment2.5_torch101/Readme.md

-# Session 2.5 - Pytoch 101 - Assignmet
+# Session 2.5 - Pytoch 101 - Assignment
 ## Overview:
 In this assignment, we will build a Nueral Net to take two inputs, one Image from MNIST dataset (say 5) & a random number (say 7), and produce predictions for the Image (5) and the sum of the random number and the Image number ( 7 + 5 = 12).